Insights & Resources

 Bank guarantees cost Canadian businesses 0.5% to 3% of the guarantee amount annually and typically require collateral.
 For many Ontario contractors, a surety bond offers better cash flow and lower upfront security requirements.
 Here is how both instruments work and when to use each one.

-Fidelity Bond vs Surety Bond: Key Differences Every Ontario Business Should Know
+Fidelity Bond vs Surety Bond: Key Differences for Businesses

 Fidelity bonds and surety bonds sound similar but serve completely different purposes.
 One protects your business from employee theft; the other guarantees your obligations to third parties.
 Here is what Ontario businesses need to know — including the fact that traditional fidelity bonds have largely been replaced by commercial crime insurance in Canada.